 Website:

-See more information, including specific venues and acts on Guinness Cork Jazz Festival’s website.
+See more information, including specific venues and acts, on the Guinness Cork Jazz Festival’s website.

-The Jazz fest has been held for over 40 years and takes place throughout Cork city.
-A mix of iconic jazz bands as well as jazz renditions of the popular music is common throughout the weekend.
-Jazz infused hip hop, funk and soul create a varied experience that brings people together to enjoy the magic of good music.
+The Jazz Fest has been held for over 40 years and takes place throughout Cork City.
+Throughout the weekend, iconic jazz bands and jazz renditions of popular music are common.
+Jazz-infused hip-hop, funk, and soul create a varied experience that brings people together to enjoy the magic of good music.

 Irish Arts Festivals